Building & Renovating

 More information about each step

-Before construction or renovations begin, you must submit building plans to your local Municipal Affairs office and obtain a permit number.
+Before construction or renovations begin, you must submit building plans to your local Municipal Affairs office and obtain a municipal permit number.
 Before we start any work on your project we require that permit number.

 You are also required to hire a certified electrician who will work with us to apply for wiring permits, coordinate electrical inspections and supply temporary electricity for construction if you need it.